What is artificial intelligence?

 Predictive maintenance

-AI-enhanced predictive maintenance is the process of using large volumes of data to identify issues that could lead to downtime in operations, systems, or services.
-Predictive maintenance allows businesses to address potential issues before they occur, which reduces downtime and prevents disruptions.
+AI-enhanced predictive maintenance is using large volumes of data to identify issues that could lead to downtime in operations, systems, or services.
+Predictive maintenance allows businesses to address the potential problems before they occur, reducing downtime and preventing disruptions.

 For example, Baxter uses 70 manufacturing sites worldwide and operates 24/7 to deliver medical technology.
-Baxter employs predictive maintenance to automatically detect abnormal conditions in industrial equipment.
+Baxter employs predictive maintenance to detect abnormal conditions in industrial equipment automatically.
 Users can implement effective solutions ahead of time to reduce downtime and improve operational efficiencies.
 To learn more, read how Baxter uses Amazon Monitron.

 Medical research